top of page

 Search

-How to Enjoy the Long Pandemic Winter
+How to Enjoy the Long Winter

 In the winter, it’s easy to stay wrapped up in a cozy blanket watching TV.
 Who doesn’t like to be warm and comfy during the winter months?
 This season, opportunities to get out of the house, like commuting to work or attending an event, will decrease.
 This means we will be spending a lot more time cooped up in our homes and not in the sunlight.
 The absence of sunlight can contribute to seasonal affective disorder or the “winter blues”.